-As a parent to four school age children I know what an important decision choosing the right school for your child is.
-You want your child to have a memorable primary education, where they grow into inquisitive, confident respectful, experienced and enriched individuals; but most importantly be happy and feel safe and secure at school.
+As a parent I know that choosing the right school for your child is an important decision.
+You want your child to have a memorable primary education, where they can grow into inquisitive, confident, respectful and enriched individuals; but more importantly you want them to be happy and feel safe and secure at school.